Other tolls, which are available for specific requirements, are listed below for 1 April 2019 to 31 March 2020.

 The Winter Lay-up Toll covers any vessel brought into the Authority's navigation area and the permanent mooring of that vessel during any one continuous period between 25 September and 30 April of the following year.
 It covers the return of the vessel to a point outside the navigation area.
 You must specify the mooring location, in the Broads, in advance.
 If the vessel is used for navigation during the period, you must pay the balance of the Annual Toll.
 The Winter Lay-up Toll is equivalent to one third of the appropriate Annual Toll on the vessel.

-Membership of the BCU includes usage of the Broads navigation area, at no extra cost, provided that at all times your membership sticker is displayed on the canoe and your membership card is carried with you.
+Membership of British Canoeing includes usage of the Broads navigation area, at no extra cost, provided that confirmation of membership is carried at all times.

 - Broads Authority Paddling Scheme (BAPS) £80.25 BAPS is a scheme for youth groups operating in the voluntary sector.
 To join, the group must be registered with the Council of Voluntary Youth Services or be a Scout or Guide Troop.
 Commercial Kayak or Canoe hire or tuition operations are also eligible.
 Member groups can nominate up to 10 kayaks or canoes for use for a single payment.
 Further blocks of 10 can be purchased or additional individual craft added at £16.06 each.